acoupi/acoupi/docs/explanation/architecture.md

 # Architecture

 _acoupi_ is designed with the primary goal of simplifying the creation of smart bioacoustic sensors on edge devices.
-We aim to provide a user-friendly framework that allows you to focus on defining your program's behavior—specifying which models to execute, recording triggers, etc.—without being burdened by the intricacies of program execution and task orchestration.
+We aim to provide a user-friendly framework that allows you to focus on defining your program's behaviour—specifying which models to execute, recording triggers, etc.—without being burdened by the intricacies of program execution and task orchestration.
 To achieve this, _acoupi_ is made of two parts:

-- [**Program Specs**](#program_specification): This part focuses on empowering users to specify their desired program behaviour with minimal input.
+- [**Program Specification**](#program_specification): This part focuses on empowering users to specify their desired program behaviour with minimal input.
 - [**System**](#system): This part handles the execution and management of your defined program.

 In the following sections, we'll provide a high-level overview of each part before delving deeper into their respective functionalities and implementation details.

 ## Program Specification

-In _acoupi_, a [**"program"**](programs.md) encompasses the complete behavior of a deployed bioacoustic sensor, including recording triggers, AI models used, data storage and communication protocols, and more.
+In _acoupi_, a [**"program"**](programs.md) encompasses the complete behaviour of a deployed bioacoustic sensor, including recording triggers, AI models used, data storage and communication protocols, and more.
-To strike a balance between ease of use and flexibility, _acoupi_ offers multiple tiers for specifying your desired program, catering to varying levels of customization and complexity.
+To strike a balance between ease of use and flexibility, _acoupi_ offers multiple tiers for specifying your desired program, catering to varying levels of customisation and complexity.

 ??? info "What is a Program?"

     For more details on what a program is in the context of _acoupi_, read the [Programs Section](programs.md).

 Ideally, most users should be able to achieve their goals by simply modifying a high-level configuration layer.
-However, for technically oriented users, _acoupi_ provides the ability to customize every aspect of the sensor program while still benefiting from the underlying management layer.
+However, for technically oriented users, _acoupi_ provides the ability to customise every aspect of the sensor program while still benefiting from the underlying management layer.

 ### Methods of Program Specification